Ali-Elshorpagi/healthy_care/README.md

 - **Version:** 1.0.0
 - **Last Updated:** January 2026

-## 🙏 Acknowledgments

-- Icons from Material Symbols
-- Fonts from Google Fonts (Inter)
-- Inspiration from modern healthcare platforms

 ---

 **Note:** This is a learning project using JSON Server as a mock backend.
 For production use, implement a proper backend with a real database and enhanced security features.